NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 };
 ```

-## Creating a new cohort
+## Creating a New Cohort

-The project application allows users to create a new cohort from the selected projects.
+The Project application allows users to create a new cohort from the selected projects.
 The cohort is created using the
 `SaveCohortModal` component.
 The `SaveCohortModal` component passes the current cohort filters and the local project
 filters to create a new saved cohort.
-In the case of the project application, the `SaveCohortModal` component is used
+In the case of the Project application, the `SaveCohortModal` component is used
 in a button component.
 The button component is passed the selected projects and the `SaveCohortModal` component is
 rendered when the button is clicked.
 The `SaveCohortModal` component passes the current cohort filters and the local
 project filters to create a new saved cohort.
 The `SaveCohortModal` component is used in the project application as: